By Cristin Bleess

-1. Take most recent evidence into account more heavily than past assessments (especially if they are cumulative type assessments).
-The more recent information is a truer representation of where students are at right now.
-Students are in the course to learn and what they didn’t know at the beginning so the past shouldn’t be held against them.
+1. Take most recent evidence into account more heavily than past assessments (especially within cumulative type assessments).
+The more recent information is a truer representation of where students are currently at.
+Students are in the course to learn, and what they didn’t know at the beginning shouldn’t be held against them.

 2. Retakes should be allowed, but not as a freebie.
 Students need to show increased learning before being able to retake an assessment.
 They should go over their original assessment, see what area(s) they need to improve on and come up with a plan to do so.
 When they prove they are ready, they can do the retake.
 The first attempt and the retake grades should not be averaged; the student should receive the grade of the latest attempt, whether that’s higher or lower (see above point on most recent evidence).

 3. Only summative assessment grades (end-of-unit assessments/projects) should count toward the final grade.
 Formative assessments (homework, quizzes, etc.) are opportunities for students to see how they can use the language, taking risks and being creative, without the risk of getting a bad grade.
 It’s an opportunity for them to see where they are and what they still need to work on and for you to see what still needs to be reviewed and practiced.

 4. If you’re still using numbers in your grade book, avoid giving zeros.
 A grade of zero is almost impossible to recover from.
 Think of it this way: students have a 10% chance of getting an A (90-100%), a 10% chance of getting a B (80-89%) and a 10% chance of getting both a C (70-79%) and a D (60-69%).
 But, they have a 60% chance of getting an F (0-59%)!!
 Is that fair?
 A 50% and a 0% are both Fs, so why not just give a 50%?
 That way a student still has a chance of at least passing.